milvus-io/milvus-docs/site/en/userGuide/tools/birdwatcher_usage.md

 # Birdwatcher Usage Guide

-This page demonstrates how to install and use Birdwatcher with real cases reported by our users.
+This page demonstrates how to install and use Birdwatcher.

 ## Install Birdwatcher